taylorjg/RepoBrowser/README.md

 ## Description

-I want to create a small AngularJS 1.x application with a couple of unit tests to prepare for a job interviews.
+This repo is a little AngularJS 1.x application with a couple of unit tests to prepare for a job interviews.
-In particular, it sounds like LateRooms have a tech test involving AngularJS.
-I don't have any further information.

 ## Outline

-Not sure.
-Maybe something involving GitHub repos and their REST API.
+Something fairly simple involving the GitHub API.

-* Use the simplest possible web server to serve the static SPA files([http-server](https://www.npmjs.com/package/http-server))
+* Use the simplest possible web server to serve the static SPA files ([http-server](https://www.npmjs.com/package/http-server))
 * Show a list of repos with summary information of each.
 * Click a repo to see more details about the repo
 * Unit tests ?